-Camp based Deep Tara Tubewell is located at Camp_05 and Block: AA-43, F-1, EE-E3, EE-2, EE-1, AA-3, FE-3, G-61, B-57, G-53, DE-3, EG-2, EE-6.
-There are Twenty-seven (27) Deep Tara Tubewell will be constructed in this camp.
-The proposed land is owned by government and no trees, structures and community properties will be affected.
-The buildup infrastructures in and around the subproject site, there are mainly DRP houses, earthen drain, low land, hills, health post, drains, etc. The selected land is near about 30ft to 35ft below the nearest hill top.
+DD_34, DD_35 and DD_36.
+There are Forty-eight (48) Deep Tara Tubewell will be constructed in this camp.
+The proposed lands are owned by government and no trees, structures and community properties will be affected.
+The buildup infrastructures in and around the subproject site, there are mainly DRP houses, earthen drain, low land, hills, health post, drains, etc. Some selected lands are near about 30ft to 35ft below the nearest hill top.
 Some sites are selected at high land.
 No road close to the sub project area only footpath exists.
-DPHE maintains minimum distance of 30 feet from nearest toilet during site selection for non-pipe tara tube wells.
+DPHE maintains minimum distance of 30 feet from nearest toilet during site selection for non-pipe tara tubewells.
 It seems that expected impacts on surrounding features would be minimum.
+The selected sites are following the table: